Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 The present perfect tense for questions

 When asking a question in the present perfect tense, the auxiliary verb comes first, followed by the subject, and then the past participle of the main verb.
-This follows a similar construction as questions with the auxiliary verb do, which also comes before the subject.
+This follows a similar structure to questions, where the auxiliary verb also comes before the subject.

 Have you eaten dinner yet?